 Water has always been at the heart of the Fens.
 Its management is vital to the life and livelihoods of the communities that live there.
-This Guide was published in 2017 to help identify mitigation measures for water level managers to improve Fenland watercourses towards achieving Good Ecological Potential under the Water Framework Directive.
+This Guide and accompanying Introduction was published in 2017 to help identify mitigation measures for water level managers to improve Fenland watercourses towards achieving Good Ecological Potential under the Water Framework Directive.
 They take account of the special nature of Fenland watercourses containing slow-flowing water, usually contained behind sluices and pumping stations.
-The Guide and accompanying Brief Introduction were written in collaboration between the Environment Agency, ADA, internal drainage boards and Cambridgeshire ACRE.
+Written as a collaboration between ADA, the Environment Agency, IDBs, and Cambridgeshire ACRE.

 This Manual has been written as a guide to carrying out the actions and the management of the waterways within the Middle Level of the Cambridgeshire Fens for the benefit of wildlife.
 It has been written by Cliff Carson, the Environmental Officer of the Middle Level Commissioners and includes many photographs of local examples of beneficial actions that have been carried out at little cost and without inhibiting the primary function of water management.
 The Manual's appendices provide details of how to carry out specific actions and where to find further useful information.

 The Environment Committee of the ADA Lincolnshire Branch has developed this Manual to help Branch members who are looking to implement effective, low cost environmental enhancements to fulfill their Biodiversity Action Plan targets.
 The ideas within could equally be implemented by other flood risk management authorities.
 The guide includes a range of techniques and ideas from channel maintenance to actions for specific species.
 This is a working document and will benefit from the addition of new examples over time.

 ADA worked with Natural England in 2010 to produce guidance and a template to assist Internal Drainage Boards with the production of their own Biodiversity Action Plans in 2010, which demonstrate their commitment to conserve biodiversity within their district.
 Revised and updated guidance and a new template were published in November 2020.